You’re on the lookout for a new WMS, but where do you start?

 The most common question asked about WMS has to be: how much does WMS cost?

-The time taken to select a system increases as the company size grows.
-Companies with over 250 employees took an average of 28 weeks to select a system.
-In contrast to this, companies with 0-49 employees and companies with 50-249 employees only had a marginal three-week difference between their selection times.
+The time taken to select a system increased as the company size grows.
+Companies with over 250 employees took an average of 23 weeks to select a system.
+In contrast to this, companies with 0-49 employees and companies with 50-249 employees only had a marginal difference three-week difference between their selection times.

-3. 91.5% of companies were considering a cloud-based WMS solution
+3. Almost 95% of companies were considering a cloud-based WMS solution

 Our WMS research indicates that a strong percentage of businesses are considering cloud-based solutions.

-51.8% of businesses specified they were searching for a cloud-based solution.
-Businesses with 0-49 employees were more likely to request a cloud-based WMS, rather than an on-premise.
+50.8% of businesses specifically specified they were searching for a cloud-based solution.
+Businesses with 50-249 employees were more likely to request a cloud-based WMS, rather than an on-premise.

 Interestingly, a large portion of businesses did not have a preference for an on-premise or cloud-based solution which could suggest the hosting method is of little importance during selection.
 However, it is evident that few businesses are searching specifically for an on-premise solution which could suggest a decline in the popularity of this hosting method.

-4. The top reason for implementing a WMS is to increase efficiency.
+4. The top reason for implementing a WMS is to support growth.